Canon 1Ds Mark III vs SX540

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 8 years and 4 months of technical progress since the 1Ds Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1Ds Mark III comes out slightly ahead of the SX540 (15 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1Ds Mark III emerges as the winner of the contest (16 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1Ds Mark III and the Canon SX540 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.